Spaghetti squash with pesto chicken and tomatoes is a hands-off, 4-ingredient dinner that’s light, fresh and healthy!

 - 2 spaghetti squash

-- 2 heaping cups cooked shredded chicken (from 2 chicken breasts or a rotisserie chicken)
+- 2 heaping cups cooked shredded chicken (see notes)

 - 1 pint cherry tomatoes, halved